Why Nairobi, Kenya?

 Royal Connections and Shared Traits

 Notable members of the British royal family, such as Prince William, Prince of Wales, and Prince Harry, have made multiple visits to Kenya.
 Prince William even proposed to Kate Middleton during a trip to Kenya.
 Furthermore, King Charles has fostered a close relationship with the Maasai community in Kenya, which has a rich tradition of monarchy.
 The UK and Kenya share several similarities, including the use of the English language, Christianity as the dominant religion, a passion for sports like football, and approaches to education.
 British tourist visits to Kenya range from approximately 100,000 to 150,000 annually.
+150,000 born Kenyans now live in the UK.